nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 type: kubernetes.io/dockerconfigjson
 ```

-Next you must mount the secret as a volume on the function runner in the *2-function-runner.yaml* as follows
+Next you must mount the secret as a volume on the function runner deployment.
+Add the following snippet to the Deployment object in the *2-function-runner.yaml* file:

 ```yaml
     volumeMounts: